zeromq/netmq/docs/actor.md

 And here is the entire code for an <code>Actor</code> that deals with <code>Account</code> actions.
 This example is deliberatley simplistic, where we only debit/credit an <code>Account</code>
 by an amount.
-You could send any command to the Actor, and the <code>Actor</code> is really a general purpose in process messaging system.
+You could send any command to the <code>Actor</code>, and the <code>Actor</code> is really a general purpose in process messaging system.

 Anyway here is the <code>Actor</code> code: